ctmm-initiative/ctmmEarth/README.md

 simulation_icons = Optional argument to generate icons on the simulated paths.

+camera_mode = Enter one of the following as such "pov"

-pov_cam = Camera mode that will attempt to simulate the point of view of an animal.
+ pov = Camera mode that will attempt to simulate the point of view of an animal.

-manual_cam = Camera mode where the user will position a still view for the animation to be played from.
+ manual = Camera mode where the user will position a still view for the animation to be played from.

-follow_cam = Camera mode where an overhead view will be generated following an animals path
+ follow = Camera mode where an overhead view will be generated following an animals path

+all_camera_mode =

+ central = Camera mode that will attempt center the camera to which all animals will be in view when the tour is played.

+ manual = Camera mode where the user will position a still view for the animation to be played from.

 color_sim = Color for the simulation generated